A good air purifier can really improve your quality of life and wellbeing.

 Those droplets with COVID-19 viral particles are around 5 microns in size.
 So essentially, the best HEPA air purifiers can protect you against Coronavirus by capturing human-generated virus particulates that are associated with SARS-CoV-2.

-The CDC recommends air purifiers as a layered strategy in ventilation in buildings to reduce exposure to Coronavirus.
+The CDC recommends air purifiers as a layered strategy in ventilation in buildings to reduce exposure to the coronavirus.

 We’ve talked a lot about HEPA filters, and you may be wondering does a HEPA filter remove smoke?